-I really mean that as a question.
+I mean that as a question.
 Take a minute and think about all the things you stress over.
-It could be money, your work, kids, family, whether people like you are not.
+It could be money, your work, kids, family, or whether people like you are not.

 Now I am not dismissing these worries, but I hope to get you to think about them, not only differently, but less.
-But first I need to tell you what I mean when I say are your worries really that urgent.
+But first, I need to tell you what I mean when I say are your worries that urgent.

-Let’s take a scenario if you are late for work and can’t find your keys, ask yourself how you might be feeling.
-Now you could be one of those laid back types that would take this in their stride, but you probably wouldn’t be reading this post!
-I need you to imagine someone (maybe even your good self) getting stressed over this, maybe the odd swear word, rushing about and generally getting more and more frantic.
+If you are late for work and can’t find your keys, ask yourself how you might be feeling.
+Now you could be one of those laid-back types that would take this in their stride, but you probably wouldn’t be reading this post!
+I need you to imagine someone (maybe even your good self) getting stressed over this, maybe the odd swear word, rushing about and generally getting more frantic.

 Found your keys but are freaking out all the way to work.

 What’s happening to your body?

 You are getting a stress response.
 It could be mild or strong, but you will recognise the telltale signs if you are easier to anger (like, say, at that person who took too long to pull away from the traffic lights when you were already running late.)

 So why does it matter?